-There are some particular scenarios that may occur and complicate classification of sectors or subsectors, such as mixed-use buildings and energy used in transportation and waste facilities etc. Further guidance on how to report those emissions are provided in Box 2, with the general principle being to avoid double counting.
+There are some particular scenarios that may occur and complicate classification of sectors or subsectors, such as mixed-use buildings and energy used in transportation and waste facilities etc. Further guidance on how to report those emissions are provided in Error!
+Reference source not found., with the general principle being to avoid double counting.